TFHRC-ABML/AutoFTIR/README.md

 <p align="center"><b>Figure 2:</b> Main Page (No Data Loaded)</p>

-By selecting each `*.dpt` file, it is loaded into the main page as shown in [Figure 3](#fig-main-data).
-The deconvolution analysis method is ran by default and the results are available at the middle right group box.
-The peaks for carbonyl, sulfoxide, and aliphatic functional groups were also autmoatically detected and showed as highlighted regions in the corresponding graphs.
-However, it is noted that this peak recognition algorithms is not fully reliable and the user should trim the peak boundaries using the sping boxes in the right group box in the main page.
-Then, the user could accept the analysis results by clicking on "OK" button, mark the analysis results as outlier, or discard the current analysis.
+After selecting a `*.dpt` file(s), it is loaded into the main page as shown in [Figure 3](#fig-main-data).
+The deconvolution analysis method is run by default and the results are available in the group box shown on the right middle section of [Figure 3](#fig-main-data).
+The peaks for carbonyl, sulfoxide, and aliphatic functional groups are automatically detected and shown as highlighted regions in the corresponding graphs.
+However, it is noted that this peak recognition algorithm may not be fully reliable, and the user should trim the peak boundaries as needed using the spin boxes in the right group box in the main page.
+The user can then either accept the analysis results by clicking on "OK" button, mark the analysis results as outlier, or discard the current analysis.

 <a id="fig-main-data"></a>
 <p align="center">